“The monarch is an iconic American insect that holds an important place in the ecological chain.

 Blue Beard – (Caryopteris)

 Here is a list of plants that are known to attract pollinators, along with the butterflies and pollinators they attract, adapted from a list provided by Gail Langellotto, associate professor of horticulture at Oregon State University.
 You will find all these plants somewhere in the FireWise Demonstration Garden Project.

 Showy milkweed (Asclepias speciosa): Attracts monarch butterflies because they lay their eggs on showy milkweed and collect nectar and pollen from it.
-Hummingbirds are also drawn this plant.
+Hummingbirds and many pollinator insects are also drawn this plant.

-Narrow-leaf Milkweed (Asclepias fascicularis): Narrow-leaved milkweed is an important host plant for many native pollinators including monarch, swallowtail, and striated queen butterflies, and beetles, wasps and bees.
+Narrow-leaf Milkweed (Asclepias fascicularis): Narrow-leaved milkweed is an important host plant for monarch, swallowtail, and striated queen butterflies, as well as many native pollinators including beetles, wasps and bees.

 Blueblossom (Ceanothus thyrsiflorus): Larval host for pale swallowtail, California tortoiseshell and echo blue butterflies.
 Attracts bumblebees, carpenter bees, honeybees, digger bees and a variety of small native bees.

 Ocean spray (Holodiscus discolor): Larval host for spring azure, brown elfin and Lorquin’s admiral butterflies.
 Bumblebees and a variety of small native bees are attracted to ocean spray.

 Serviceberry (Amelanchier alnifolia): Larval host for Weiddemeyer’s admiral butterflies.
 Draws hummingbirds, bees and butterflies.

 Red-flowering currant (Ribes sanguineum): Draws early-season butterflies and hummingbirds.

 Salal (Gaultheria shallon): Larval host for spring azure butterflies.
 Attracts various types of bees.